 The YCEC provides courses in environmental communication for Yale graduate and undergraduate students and training programs for working environmental professionals.

-Current environmental communication courses include (all at FES except as noted):
+Current environmental communication courses include (all at YSE except as noted):

 The YCEC is developing a certificate program in environmental communication for working professionals.
 Meanwhile, existing courses include Marketing for Sustainability offered by the Yale School of Management's Executive Education program and a course on Communicating Climate Change and Health at the Yale School of Public Health.

 The YCEC informs and engages the public in environmental science and solutions through several environmental journalism initiatives.

 Yale Environment 360 is an award-winning online magazine featuring reporting, opinion, and analysis on global environmental issues.

 Yale Climate Connections is a climate change news service featuring articles, videos and a radio program broadcast daily on more than 500 stations nationwide.

 The Environmental Film Festival at Yale is a student-run annual film festival showcasing incisive, cutting edge films that highlight the environmental and social issues of our time.

 Sage Magazine is a student-run literary magazine that expands environmentalism through provocative conversation and the arts.